Adjoint Reidemeister torsions of some 3-manifolds obtained by Dehn surgeries: Introduction

+{We similarly discuss whether Conjecture \ref{conj1} is true for $M=S^3_{1/q}{(K)}$ when the knot $K$ is the $5_2$-knot; see Section \ref{sec52}.}

-In contrast, this paper provides supporting evidence on Conjecture \ref{conj1} in hyperbolic cases.
-For $p/q \in \Q$ and a knot $K$ in $S^3$, let $S^3_{p/q}(K)$ be the closed $3$-manifold obtained by $(p/q)$-Dehn surgery on $K$. \begin{thm} Let $G$ be $\SL_2(\C)$, and $K=4_1$ be the figure-eight knot.
-Let $n=-1$.
-Then, for any integers $p$ and $q\neq0$, Conjecture \ref{conj1} is true when $M=S^3_{p/1}(4_1)$ and $M=S^3_{1/q}(4_1)$. \end{thm} The outline of the proof is as follows.
-While some computations of the adjoint torsions of 3-manifolds with boundary are established (see, e.g., \cite{Dubois09,tran2023adjoint,Yoon22}), this paper employs a procedure of computing the adjoint torsions of closed 3-manifolds, which is established in \cite{NW1}, and we determine all the adjoint torsion (Theorem \ref{thm2}).
+The outline of the proof is as follows.
+While some computations of the adjoint torsions of 3-manifolds with boundary are established (see, e.g., \cite{Dubois09,tran2023adjoint,Yoon22}), this paper employs a procedure of computing the adjoint torsions of closed 3-manifolds, which is established in \cite{NW1}, and we determine all the adjoint torsion (Theorems \ref{thm2-1} and \ref{thm2-2}).
 As in the previous proof of the above supporting evidence, we apply Jacobi's residue theorem (see Lemma \ref{lem5}) to the sum \eqref{key1} and demonstrate Theorem \ref{thm1}.
-Since it is complicated to check the condition for applying the residue theorem, we need some careful discussion (see Sections \ref{seclem}--\ref{subsecProof})\footnote{As a private communication with S. Yoon \cite{Yoon}, he tells us another proof of Conjecture \ref{conj1} with $M= S^3_{p/q}(K)$ in generic condition.
+Since it is complicated to check the condition for applying the residue theorem, we need some careful discussion (see Sections \ref{seclem}--\ref{subsecProof})\footnote{As a private communication with S. Yoon, he tells us another proof of Conjecture \ref{conj1} with $M= S^3_{p/q}(K)$ in generic condition.
 Here, we emphasize that, while the condition does not contain the case $(p,q)=(4m,1)$ for some $m \in \Z$, Theorem \ref{thm1} deals with all $p.$ }.
 Finally, in Section \ref{secother}, we also discuss the conjecture with $n >0$, and see that some properties are needed to be addressed in future studies.
-Here, we show the $2^{2n+1}$-multiple of the conjecture with $M=S^3(4_1)$; see Proposition \ref{prop4}.
+Here, we show the $2^{2n+1}$-multiple of the conjecture with $M=S^3_{2m/1}(4_1)$; see Proposition \ref{prop4}.